rails/rails/guides/source/active_record_querying.md

 end
 ```

-But this approach becomes increasingly impractical as the table size increases, since `User.all.each` instructs Active Record to fetch _the entire table_ in a single pass, build a model object per row, and then keep the entire array of model objects in memory.
+But this approach becomes increasingly impractical as the table size increases, since `Customer.all.each` instructs Active Record to fetch _the entire table_ in a single pass, build a model object per row, and then keep the entire array of model objects in memory.
 Indeed, if we have a large number of records, the entire collection may exceed the amount of memory available.

 Rails provides two methods that address this problem by dividing records into memory-friendly batches for processing.
 The first method, `find_each`, retrieves a batch of records and then yields _each_ record to the block individually as a model.
 The second method, `find_in_batches`, retrieves a batch of records and then yields _the entire batch_ to the block as an array of models.